m-mizutani/masq/README.md

 type Example struct {
     // ❌ Cannot be cloned - these become nil/zero values

-    // Private interface fields
-    privateInterface interface{}

     // Embedded private map types
     privateMapType
 }
 ```

-**Result**: These fields become `nil` or zero values in the output for security reasons (e.g., interfaces in private fields).
-Note that maps with unexported key or value types can now be cloned, provided the types themselves are composed of fields that can be redacted.
+**Result**: These fields become `nil` or zero values in the output for security reasons.
+Note that:
+- Maps with unexported key or value types can now be cloned, provided the types themselves are composed of fields that can be redacted
+- Private interface fields (including `error` types) are now properly preserved and can be redacted (fixed in v0.2.1+)

 ### Recommendations